Gender Policy Committee

 The SAGER Guidelines

-In 2016, after three years of intense activity, the SAGER guidelines were published in the Open Access BMC Research and Integrity Journal under the title Sex and Gender Equity in Research: rationale for the SAGER Guidelines and recommended use.
+In 2016, after three years of intense activity, the SAGER guidelines were published in the Open Access BMC Research Integrity and Peer Review Journal under the title Sex and Gender Equity in Research: rationale for the SAGER Guidelines and recommended use.

 Feel free to download the article and share.

 Soon after the publication of the Guidelines as an article, the GPC produced a flyer as a quick reference tool to present the SAGER guidelines.
 The flyer includes Background, General principles, and Recommendations.
 Feel free to download and disseminate it on the web and through social media (web version) and to reproduce it (two formats available 1 2).

 In addition to all those involved in scientific academic journals, we encourage endorsement by all those involved in the communication and explanation of science and scientific achievement including specialised publications, broad media and broadcasters.
 It is not obligatory to be a member of EASE to endorse the SAGER guidelines, although we encourage you to consider the benefits to your work of active membership, as described elsewhere on this website.
 If you prefer to communicate your endorsement of the guidelines in another way than this form, please write to our contact points.

 Your endorsement will be gratefully acknowledged by direct mail from the Gender Policy Committee.
 In the month after yours, and in all subsequent months, you will receive an updated list of all endorsements.
 The most recent list, updated on November 4, 2016, is publicly available here (the previous one is here. ) We shall report progress in the EASE newsletter and in regular bulletins of feedback on people’s experience and plans in implementing their adoption of the SAGER guidelines in practice.